Saints’ WR Michael Thomas confirms he’ll be out the rest of the season - NewsBreak

 Saints’ WR Michael Thomas confirms he’ll be out the rest of the season

 NEW ORLEANS, La.
-(KLFY) — Saints’ WR Michael Thomas confirms he’ll be out the rest of the season New Orleans Saints wide receiver Michael Thomas confirmed that his season is over after setbacks in rehabbing his injured ankle.
+(KLFY) — New Orleans Saints wide receiver Michael Thomas confirmed that his season is over after setbacks in rehabbing his injured ankle.

 Thomas tweeted this morning that after last season’s ankle injury, he had surgery.
 Since then he said he has had “another small setback which we will have to address” without going into details.